-Jenny Joseph is one of Britain’s best-loved poets, and the author of numerous poetry collections, books for children and volumes of prose.
+Jenny Joseph (7 May 1932 – 8 January 2018) was one of Britain’s best-loved poets, and the author of numerous poetry collections, books for children and volumes of prose.
 She was born in Birmingham and studied English at St. Hilda’s College, Oxford, and subsequently worked as a newspaper reporter, a pub landlady and a freelance lecturer.

-Her most famous poem is ‘Warning’, which has twice been voted Britain’s favourite poem of the 20th Century, has been reproduced throughout the world and translated into many languages.
-Jenny is a Fellow of the Royal Society of Literature, and lives and writes in a village in Gloucestershire.
+Her most famous poem is ‘Warning’, written in 1961 and twice voted Britain’s favourite poem of the 20th Century.
+It has been reproduced throughout the world and translated into many languages.
+Jenny was made a Fellow of the Royal Society of Literature in 1999, and died in January 2018 following a short illness.